jp-guiang/medusa-backend/HANDOVER.md

 ### How It Works

-1. **Product Setup**: Admin marks product as dust-only with a dust price
+1. **Product Setup**: Admin marks product as dust-only with a dust price via API or widget
+2. **Record Management**: When dust-only is enabled, a record is created in `dust_product` table.
+When disabled, the record is deleted.
-2. **Customer Balance**: Customer receives dust points (via admin credit, purchase, promotion, etc.)
+3. **Customer Balance**: Customer receives dust points (via admin credit, purchase, promotion, etc.)
-3. **Storefront Display**: Storefront checks if product is dust-only and displays dust price
+4. **Storefront Display**: Storefront checks if product is dust-only and displays dust price
-4. **Checkout**: Customer applies dust points during checkout
+5. **Checkout**: Customer applies dust points during checkout
-5. **Order Placement**: When order is placed, dust is automatically deducted from customer balance
+6. **Order Placement**: When order is placed, dust is automatically deducted from customer balance via subscriber
-6. **Transaction Log**: All dust transactions are logged for audit purposes
+7. **Transaction Log**: All dust transactions are logged for audit purposes

 ---